mbhatip/mbhatip/README.md

 - 😄 Excited for new opportunities in DevOps and SRE positions

 <!--
-make homelab repo with config files and explanations on tech add changelogs to both repos get homer up and running on homelab website finish PR on argo rollouts

-have repos give real time status of server (hard, lol) configure olivetin for easy to run commands update homer real time with server status

 **mbhatip/mbhatip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: